-SAF has introduced different schemes and programs, linkages and financial aid towards upgradation and strengthening of institutional arrangements, service delivery mechanisms and marketing efficiency.
-However, the extent to which such services and mechanisms improved the performance of the units is unknown.
-Moreover no such studies have been carried out to assess the impact of these services on the activity groups in their performance which probably could be the reason for the gradual and mass closure of the activity groups.
-Therefore, the study provides a comprehensive picture about the reasons for the non-performance of SAF groups in Kerala with special focus on its technical, economic, institutional and social impacts.
-The study also aims at developing valid measures for strengthening/reconstituting the group and also facilitating innovative ideas for overcoming the vulnerability of an activity group.
+SAF has introduced different schemes and programs, linkages and financial aid towards up gradation and strengthening of institutional arrangements, service delivery mechanisms and marketing efficiency.
+However, how far such services and mechanisms have come out with improved performance of the units is unknown.
+Moreover no such studies have been carried out to assess the impact of these services on the activity groups in the performance of the activity groups.
+An external view point out this as one of the reason for the mass closure of the activity groups.
+Therefore, the study provides a comprehensive picture about the reasons for the non performance of SAF groups in Kerala with special focus on its technical, economic, institutional and social impacts.
+The study also aims at developing coercive measures for strengthening/reconstituting the group and also facilitating innovative plans for overcoming the vulnerability of an activity group leading to non functional unit.